The Fireside Bowl: Music venue

 While the bowling lanes were used less and less, music was filling in on more nights.
 There was still bowling on a few nights, in particular the Bucktown Bowling & Drinking League made up of several nearby taverns Bob Inn, Mickey's, Harp & Shamrock and The web took to the lanes every Monday night as they had been doing for many years.
 However, music was now the primary focus.

 Gradually, more and more shows were held there until 1999 when the City of Chicago wanted to expand the nearby Haas Park.
 For the next several years the cloud of eminent domain hung over Fireside, but it continued to host shows promoted by Brian Peterson and Dave Eaves.
 As time went on and the neighborhood changed neighbors became increasingly more vocal about the live music acts.
 Then in 2003 the City of Chicago dropped the eminent domain suit and it was decided by the owners and family, with talks to the alderman concerning it continued status that if Fireside was to continue over the long term it needed to get back to its roots of bowling.

+An episode of WBEZ's Curious City series details the Fireside's time as a punk venue from 1994 to 2004.